xpoft/spring-vaadin/README.md

 # Apache Shiro support
 Use ShiroSecurityNavigator instead of DiscoveryNavigator.
-ShiroSecurityNavigator check roles in @RequiresRoles of View class.
-If user doesn't have all roles, View is not visible.
+ShiroSecurityNavigator user @RequiresRoles and @RequiresPermissions of View class.
+If user doesn't have permission, View is not visible.

 See sample project
 ~~~~ java